webplatform/docs/tutorials/css_transitions/index.md

 The [[css/properties/opacity|'''opacity''']] property fades the icons, and [[css/properties/transform|'''transform''']] grows or shrinks them down to a point.
-(See the [[tutorials/css_transforms|tutorial on transforms]] for details.)
+(See the [[tutorials/css_transforms|tutorial on CSS transforms]] for details.)
 Combined, the two sets of transitions execute simultaneously:

 [[Image:transit_simple.png|280px]]